zulip/zulip.github.io/gsoc-ideas.md

-However, the first and most important thing to do for building a strong application is to show your skills by contributing to a large open source project like Zulip to show that you can work effectively in a large codebase (it doesn't matter what part of Zulip, and we're happy to consider work in other open source projects).
+However, the first and most important thing to do for building a strong application is to show your skills by contributing to a large open source project like Zulip, to show that you can work effectively in a large codebase (it doesn't matter what part of Zulip, and we're happy to consider work in other open source projects).
 The quality of your best work is more important to us than the quantity; so be sure